-Whether you’re a native Nottinghamian or a visitor, we’ve made it dead easy to navigate.
+Whether you’re a native Nottinghamian or a visitor to our fair city, we’ve made it dead easy to navigate.

 Look out for our our special features !